eobermuhlner/kimage/README.md

         [--arg regexStringArg=STRING]
         [FILES]

-Test script to show how to handle multiple images in a kimage script.
+### Test script to show how to handle multiple images in a kimage script

+Example script as starting point for developers.

 ### Argument: intArg